-Tortures, murder, and every other imaginable barbarity and iniquity, are practised upon the poor slaves with impunity, I hope the slave trade will be abolished.
+Tortures, murder, and every other imaginable barbarity and iniquity, are practifed upon the poor flaves with impunity.
+I hope the slave trade will be abolished.
 I pray it may be an event at hand.
-The great body of manufacturers, uniting in the cause, will considerably facilitate and expedite it; and, as I have already stated, it is most substantially their interest and advantage, and as such the nation's at large, (except those persons concerned in the manufacturing neck-yokes, collars, chains, handcuffs, leg-bolts, drags, thumb-screws, iron muzzles, and coffins; cats, scourges, and other instruments of torture used in the slave trade.)
-In a short time one sentiment alone will prevail, trom motives of interest as well as justice and humanity.
-Europe contains one hundred and twenty millions of inhabitants.
-Query-How many millions doth Africa contain?
-Supposing the Africans, collectively and individually, to expend 51. a head in raiment and furniture, yearly, when civilized, &c. an immensity beyond the reach of imagination!
+The great body of manufacturers, uniting in the cause, will confiderably facilitate and expedite it; and, as I have already stated, it is most substantially their interest and advantage, and as such the nation's at large, (except those persons concerned in the manufacturing neck-yokes, collars, chains, hand-cuffs, leg-bolts, drags, thumb-screws, iron muzzles, and coffins; cats, scourges, and other instruments of torture used in the flave trade.)
+In a short time one sentiment alone will prevail, from motives of interest as well as justice and humanity.
+Europe contains one hundred and twenty millions of Query - How many millions inhabitants. doth Africa contain?
+Supposing the Africans. collectively and individually, to expend 51. a head in raiment and furniture yearly when civilized, &c. an immensity beyond the reach of imagination!
 This I conceive to be a theory founded upon facts, and therefore an infallible one.
 If the blacks were permitted to remain in their own country, they would double themselves every fifteen years.
-In proportion to such increase, will be the demand for manufactures.
-Cotton and indigo grow spontaneously in most parts of Africa; a consideration this of no small consequence to the manufacturing towns of Great Britain.
-It opens a most immense, glorious, and happy prospect-the clothing, &c. of a continent ten thousand miles in circumference, and immensely rich in productions of every denomination in return for manufactures.

-I have only therefore to request the reader's indulgence and conclude.
-I am far from the vanity of thinking there is any merit in this narrative: I hope censure will be suspended, when it is considered that it was written by one, who was as unwilling, as unable, to adorn the plainness of truth by the coloring of imagination.
+In proportion to fuch increase will be the demand for manufactures.
+Cotton and indigo grow spontaneously in most parts of Africa; a confideration this of no small confequence to the manufacturing towns of Great Britain.
+It opens a most immense, glorious, and happy prospect - the clothing, &c. of a continent ten thonsand miles in circumference, and immensely rich in productions of every denomination in return for manufactures.
+I have only therefore to request the reader's indulgence, and conclude.
+I am far from the vanity of thinking there is any merit in this narrative: I hope censure will be suspended, when when it is confidered that it was written by one who was as unwilling as unable to adora the plainness of truth by the colouring of imagination.
 My life and fortune have been extremely chequered, and my adventures various.
 Even those I have related are considerably abridged.
-If any incident in this little work should appear uninteresting and triffing to most readers, I can only say, as my excuse for mentioning it, that almost every event of my life made an impression on my mind, and influenced my conduct.
-I early accustomed myself to look for the hand of God in the minutest occurrence, and to learn from it a lesson of morality and religion; and in this light, every circumstance I have related, was to me, of importance.
-After all, what makes any event important, unless by its observation we become better and wiser, and learn 'to do justly, to love mercy, and to walk humbly before God?'
-To those who are possessed of this spirit, there is scarcely any book or incident so trifling, that does not afford some profit, while to others the experience of ages seems of no use; and even to pour out to them the treasures of wisdom is throwing the jewels of instruction away.
+If any incident in this little work should appear uninteresting and trisling to most readers, I can only fay, as my excuse for mentioning it, that almost every event of my life made an impression on my mind, and influenced my conduct.
+I early accustomed myself to look at the hand of God in the minutest occurrence, and to learn from it a leffon of morality and religion; and in this light every circumstance I have related was to me of importance.
+After all, what makes any event important, unless by its observation we become better and wifer, and learn to do ' justly, to love mercy, and to walk humbly ' before God?'
+To those who are possessed of this spirit, there is scarcely any book or incident fo trifling that does not afford fome profit, while to others the experience of ages feems of no use; and even to pour out to them the treasures of wisdom is throwing the jewels of instruction away.
+THE END.